The Best Running Backpacks For Long Runs Or Commuting

 Reasons to avoid

-This is hands-down the best commuter backpack we’ve tried.
-It has a large capacity of 20 litres that can be upped to 25 litres if you use the expandable front pocket, which is ideal for shoes.
+This is hands-down the best commuter backpack I’ve tried.
+It has a large capacity of 20 liters that can be increased to 25 liters if you use the expandable front pocket, which is ideal for shoes.
 It also has a 15in laptop pocket and a spacious central compartment that can handle everything you need for a day in the office and then some.

 The material has anti-odour properties, so it won’t start to smell even if you’re storing sweaty gear inside.
 The rucksack is water-repellent and will keep its contents dry in a rain shower, though you might want to duck inside if caught in a downpour.

-It’s a popular backpack that is often out of stock, but if that’s the case when you check you can sign up to be notified when it’s available.
+It’s a popular backpack that is often out of stock, but if that’s the case you can sign up to be notified when it’s available.

 Vango Lyt 15